web3/web3.js/docs/web3.rst

 version
 ============

-    Property of Web3 class and instance of Web3
+    Static accessible property of the Web3 class and property of the instance as well.

 .. code-block:: javascript

     Web3.version
     web3.version

-Contains the version of the ``web3`` container object.
+Contains the current package version of the web3.js library.

 -------
 Returns